+- 1. Preparation/p

+- 2. Vigilance

+- 3. Workload distribution

+- 4. Distraction avoidance

+- 5. Wake turbulence avoidance

 - (2) CRM deficiencies almost always contribute to the unsatisfactory performance of a TASK.
 Therefore, the competencies provide an extremely valuable vocabulary for debriefing.

-For debriefing purposes, an amplified list of these competencies, expressed as behavioural markers, these markers consider the use of various levels of automation in-flight management systems. - (3) The standards for each CRM competency as generally stated and applied are subjective.
+- (3) The standards for each CRM competency as generally stated and applied are subjective.
 Conversely, some of the competencies may be found objectively stated as required operational procedures for one or more TASKS.
 Examples of the latter include briefings, radio calls, and instrument approach callouts.
 Whether subjective or objective, application of CRM competencies is dependent upon the composition of the crew.

-1.17 SINGLE-PILOT RESOURCE MANAGEMENT
+1.17 SINGLE-PILOT RESOURCE MANAGEMENT (SRM)

-Single-pilot resource management refers to the effective use of ALL available resources: human resources, hardware, and information.
-It is similar to crew resource management (CRM) procedures that are being emphasised in multi-crew member operations except that only one crew member (the pilot) is involved.
-Human resources "include all other groups routinely working with the pilot who are involved in decisions that are required to operate a flight safely.
+Single-Pilot Resource Management refers to the effective use of ALL available resources: human resources, hardware, and information.
+It is similar to Crew Resource Management (CRM) procedures that are being emphasised in multi-crew member operations except that only one crew member (the pilot) is involved.
+Human resources "...include all other groups routinely working with the pilot who are involved in decisions that are required to operate a flight safely.
 These groups include, but are not limited to: dispatchers, weather briefers, maintenance personnel, and air traffic controllers."
-Pilot resource management is not a single TASK; it is a set of skill competencies that must be evident in all TASKS in this skill test standard as applied to single-pilot operation.
+Pilot Resource Management is not a single TASK; it is a set of skill competencies that must be evident in all TASKS in this skill test standard as applied to single-pilot operation.

-1.18 HOW THE EXAMINER APPLIES CREW RESOURCE MANAGEMENT
+1.18 HOW THE EXAMINER APPLIES CRM/SRM

-- (1) Examiners are required to exercise proper CRM competencies in conducting tests as well as expecting the same from applicants. - Pass/fail judgements based solely on CRM issues must be carefully chosen since they may be entirely subjective.
-Those pass/fail judgements which are not subjective apply to CRM-related procedures in SLCAA-approved operations manuals that must be accomplished, such as briefings to other crew members.
+- (1) Examiners are required to exercise proper CRM competencies in conducting tests as well as expecting the same from applicants. - Pass/Fail judgements based solely on CRM issues must be carefully chosen since they may be entirely subjective.
+Those Pass/Fail judgements which are not subjective apply to CRM-related procedures in SLCAA-approved operations manuals that must be accomplished, such as briefings to other crew members.
 In such cases, the operator (or the aircraft manufacturer) specifies what should be briefed and when the briefings should occur.
 The examiner may judge objectively whether the briefing requirement was or was not met.
 In those cases where the operator (or aircraft manufacturer) has not specified a briefing, the examiner shall require the applicant to brief the appropriate items from the following note.
 The examiner may then judge objectively whether the briefing requirement was or was not met. - (3) The majority of aviation accidents and incidents are due to resource management failures by the pilot/crew; fewer are due to technical failures.
 Each applicant shall give a crew briefing before each take-off/departure and approach/landing.
 If the operator or aircraft manufacturer has not specified a briefing, the briefing shall cover the appropriate items, such as runway, SID/STAR/IAP, power settings, speeds, abnormals or emergency prior to or after take-off, emergency return intentions, missed approach procedures, FAF, altitude at FAF, initial rate of descent, DH/MDA, time to missed approach, and what is expected of the other crew members during the take-off/SID and approach/landing.
-If the first take-off/departure and approach/landing briefings are satisfactory, the examiner may allow the applicant to brief only the changes during the remainder of the flight.
+If the first take-off/departure and approach/landing briefings are satisfactory, the examiner may allow the applicant to brief only the changes, during the remainder of the flight.

-1.19 APPLICANT USE OF CHECKLISTS
+1.19 APPLICANT'S USE OF CHECKLISTS